rscharfer/myblog/posts/threePatterns.md

 ## Conditional Rendering with an Enum Pattern

 Here is the **really** cool one.
-A colleague looked at what I sumbitted and suggested something way cooler to replace the switch statement.
-It uses an emum pattern 😍.
+A colleague looked at what I submitted and suggested something way cooler to replace the switch statement.
+It uses an enum pattern 😍.
 This is what that looks like:

 ```javascript
 function App() {